bradjones1/cdn/README.txt

       'update_urls_in_files' => TRUE,
     ),

-    // Add all files in the files/js directory.
-This is only necessary if we
+    // Add all files in the files/js directory, *but* update the URLs in the
-    // use JS aggregation.
+    // files.
+This is only necessary if we use JS aggregation.
     3 => array(
       'paths' => array('sites/wimleers.com/files/js'),
       'pattern' => '.*',
       'ignored_dirs' => array('CVS'),
       'unique' => 'filename',
       'unique_method' => 'mtime',
+      'update_urls_in_files' => TRUE,
     ),

     // Add all Javascript, CSS, image and font files from our themes.
 But